TheGreenNoodle/everything-spacex/README.md

 3. Add drop down for description on YouTube videos.
 NOT DONE
 4. Allow user to switch between three different YouTube channels on news NOT DONE.
 5. Start working on the CSS.
 NOT DONE
+6. Add all the text to variables so it is easier to read.
+NOT DONE.
-6. Work on responsiveness.
+7. Work on responsiveness.
 NOT DONE
-7. Optimize site and fix warnings NOT DONE
-8. Add Heroku URL to README.
+8. Make launch vehicle route video player look better NOT DONE.
+9. Remove all the logs.
 NOT DONE
+10. Optimize site and fix warnings NOT DONE
+11. Add Heroku URL to README.
+NOT DONE
-9. Restrict API key usage to only Heroku domain.
+12. Restrict API key usage to only Heroku domain.

 # Route page information